swift-conductor/conductor-docs/docs/documentation/clientsdks/csharp-sdk.md

-# C# SDK
+# .NET Client SDK

-`conductor-csharp` repository provides the client SDKs to build Task Workers and Clients in C#
+`conductor-client-dotnet` repository provides a way to build Task Workers and Clients in C#

-The code for the C# SDk is available on [Github](https://github.com/conductor-sdk/conductor-csharp).
+The code for the .NET Client SDK is available on [Github](https://github.com/swift-conductor/conductor-client-dotnet).
 Please feel free to file PRs, issues, etc. there.

 ## Quick Start